Interactive Keynote Address

 WE ARE GRATEFUL FOR THE LOVE

-Pedro J. Ruiz, Ph.D, Supervisor Bilingual, ESL and World Languages at Irvington School District, New Jersey
+Pedro J. Ruiz, Ph.D, Director of Bilingual, ESL and World Languages at Irvington School District, New Jersey

 I highly recommend Ms. Susana Matos-Kruk for presenting PD in your education system.
 She worked with us in Garfield and all teachers and administrators found her to be an extremely engaging, dynamic, intelligent, interesting, and high energy person.
 We found her to be highly knowledgeable on the subject matter.
 She kept the momentum going throughout the day by using different activities to assure all staff were participating at all times, and moved smoothly through the activities so there was no down time.
 There was whole group instruction and small group work.
 She switched the groups up so there was more interaction among the staff.
 Teachers willingly moved out of their comfort zone and went with the flow of activities; Ms. Matos-Kruck is very personable and invites you to participate in a meaningful manner.
 She makes you feel that you want to be involved.
 Ms. Matos-Kruck designed her presentation to meet the needs of our district in every detail.
 She will do the same for you.
 All teacher surveys on her PD came back rating her as highly effective.
 There aren’t enough superlatives to describe Ms. Matos-Kruck and I look forward to working with her again.
 She will be highly effective in your education system too!